MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 </body>
 ```

-You can also use import with NPM.
+You can also import with NPM.
 By default this will still load the models from a CDN as they are quite large (some are over 10Mb), but I have instructions for ejecting the models into your assets folder here: [https://handsfree.js.org/#hosting-the-models-yourself](https://handsfree.js.org/#hosting-the-models-yourself)

 ```bash
 npm i handsfree